ltiao/ltiao.github.io.nikola/content/posts/use-negative-log-likelihoods-of-tensorflow-distributions-as-keras-losses.rst

 .. description:
 .. type: text

 Nothing here yet.
-This short post is supposed to summarize this `supplementary notebook`_.
+This short post is supposed to summarize its `supplementary notebook`_.
 For now, please go there instead.

 ..
 TEASER_END

-.. _supplementary notebook: /listings/keras/use-negative-log-likelihoods-of-tensorflow-distributions-as-keras-losses.ipynb.html
+.. _supplementary notebook: /listings/keras/use_negative_log_likelihoods_of_tensorflow_distributions_as_keras_losses.ipynb.html